automenta/senars2b/USER_GUIDE.md

 # Senars3 Cognitive System - User Guide

 This guide provides comprehensive instructions for using the Senars3 cognitive system through its unified interface that works across both CLI and Web environments.

-> **Note**: This guide focuses on practical usage.
-For technical details about the Non-Axiomatic Logic principles,
-> please refer to [core.md](core.md).
-For system features and setup instructions, see [README.md](README.md).
+Please note that Senars3 is currently in active development, and some features described in this guide may be partially implemented or planned for future releases.

+## Current Development Status

+Senars3 is currently in active development with a focus on implementing a task-centric cognitive architecture.
+The system has a working prototype with basic functionality but many advanced features are still being developed.

+**Currently Available:**
+- Basic cognitive architecture with agenda system and world model
+- Task management system with factory and validation utilities
+- Unified interface (CLI and Web) with WebSocket communication
+- Community Simulator for multi-agent collaboration demonstrations

+**In Development:**
+- Advanced task processing and execution engine
+- Schema learning and evolution mechanisms
+- Enhanced uncertainty management
+- Self-modification and metaprogramming capabilities

+See the README.md file for the complete roadmap and development status.

-## System Overview
+## Quick Start

-The Senars3 cognitive system is a next-generation agentic reasoning system that uses non-axiomatic logic principles to fuse symbolic reasoning with Language Model technology.
-It processes natural language input through:

-1. **Perceiving** - Converting text into cognitive items (beliefs, goals, queries) with uncertainty values
-2. **Contextualizing** - Finding relevant knowledge in its memory using resonance mechanisms
-3. **Reasoning** - Applying cognitive schemas to generate new insights with confidence assessment
-4. **Acting** - Executing goals like searching or diagnosing with attention prioritization
-5. **Learning** - Updating its knowledge base with new information through belief revision
+1. Start the system: `npm run start:web`
+2. Access the web interface at: `http://localhost:3000`
+3. Or start the CLI: `npm start`

 ## Available Interfaces

-The system provides a **unified interface** that works seamlessly across both CLI and Web environments:
+Senars3 provides a **unified interface** that works seamlessly across environments:

-1. **Unified Command-Line Interface (CLI)** - Interactive text-based interface that connects to the WebSocket backend
+1. **Unified Command-Line Interface (CLI)** - Text-based interface connecting to the WebSocket backend
-2. **Unified Web Interface** - Browser-based graphical interface with real-time feedback and metaprogramming capabilities
+2. **Unified Web Interface** - Browser-based graphical interface with real-time feedback
 3. **WebSocket API** - Programmatic interface for custom applications
-4. **REST API** - HTTP-based interface for programmatic access
+4. **REST API** - HTTP-based interface for programmatic access (limited functionality)

 ## Unified Command-Line Interface (CLI)